nationalparkservice/HI_Climate_Data/README.md

 ## Maps_ts_plots.R
 Plots map of whole park for each CF with ts plot that is average of the park.
 Input data are Mean RDS for whole park and annual timeseries
-- Would it make more sense to do RDS that's annual means for whole park and in script can extract the ts?
   * Annual Tmean
   * Annual Precip